Weir Farm National Historical Park | WEIR FARM GROUNDS

 CARETAKER’S HOUSE AND STUDIO

 Weir Farm was an actual working farm, but Julian Alden Weir knew nothing about farming so he hired someone to run things for him.
 The farm manager lived in what is known as the Caretaker’s House.
 Today it is used as the home of the Artist-in-Residence, an artist who gets to live at Weir Farm for one month and create new works of art.
 Next door is a barn that was built in 2010 for use as the artist’s studio.
 Ten artists are chosen each year from a pool of applicants.
-If interested, visit the Weir Farm Art Alliance website to apply.
+If interested in applying, visit the Artist-in-Residence Program web page for the park.

-Caretaker’s House at Weir Farm National Historic Site
+Caretaker’s House at Weir Farm National Historical Park

-Caretaker’s House at Weir Farm National Historic Site
+Caretaker’s House at Weir Farm National Historical Park

 LIVESTOCK PENS